binarybucks/homA/README.md

 ### Contribute
 Fork the repository on GitHub, add your own improvements, push it to a branch in your fork and send us a pull request.
-You can also file bugs or feature requests in our [issue tracker](https://github.com/binarybucks/homA/issues)
+You can also file bugs or feature requests in our [issue tracker](https://github.com/binarybucks/homA/issues) or say hi in our [Google+ Community](https://plus.google.com/u/0/communities/111676474572375715081)

 ### License
 If not stated otherwise explicitly, any code in this repository is licensed under the GPL v3 license.